QuarkNerd/blog/awallis/_posts/2015-06-16-fixing-ldap-leak-jboss.md

 classloader.
 If the thread is not cleanly stopped when the web-application is undeployed, the thread continues running and the strong reference to the classloader will prevent the web-application's classes from being garbage-collected.
-After a few redeploys typical of a development environment the application server will run out of permanent generation memory, generating the PermGen OutOfMemoryError.
+After a few redeploys typical of a development environment the application server will run out of permanent generation memory, resulting in a PermGen OutOfMemoryError.
 It should be noted that it makes no difference if a thread is marked as a daemon thread - this will only influence the lifetime of the JVM (when all non-daemon threads complete the JVM will exit).
 Since the application server itself continues running even after all web-applications are undeployed, any daemon threads started by any web-applications will continue running.